hary-singh/auto-heap-dump/readme.md

 This project contains a Bash script (`auto_dump.sh`) that monitors the heap memory usage of a Java process and triggers a heap dump if the usage exceeds a specified threshold.

+### Motivation

+This script was developed to address scenarios where the `-XX:+HeapDumpOnOutOfMemoryError` option might not be sufficient.
+By running as a sidecar container, it proactively monitors heap memory usage and triggers a heap dump when the usage exceeds a specified threshold.
+This ensures that heap dumps are captured reliably, even in complex environments.

 ## Features

 - Monitors heap memory usage of a Java process.